 Ōtorohanga District Community Grant Fund

-• Since this funds inception in 2021, Ōtorohanga District Council has granted approximately $350,000 to help our people!
+- Since this funds inception in 2021, Ōtorohanga District Council has granted approximately $500,000 to help our people.

-• This fund is available to community groups, non-profits, and organisations with a maximum grant of $5000 per application, and a total annual budget of $100,000, which is spread across 2 ‘rounds’ (every 6-months).
+- This fund is available to community groups, non-profits, and organisations with a maximum grant of $5,000 per application, and a total annual budget of $100,000, which is spread across 2 Committee deliberation "rounds" (these are held every 6 months).

 Application Process

-If you were successful in the last round of the Ōtorohanga Community Grants at the end of 2023, you an ineligible this time.
-(You cannot get funding two rounds in a row, this allows us to spread the funding across the community).
+If you were successful in the last round of the Ōtorohanga Community Grants, you an ineligible this time.

 Before you apply for a new project, you must complete the previous one by submitting an accountability form.
 If you don’t, you won’t be eligible.